How to set effective employee goals

 How to set effective, S.M.A.R.T. employee goals: 5 characteristics

-Once an organization sets company-wide goals and they are cascaded, managers can also set goals for individual departments that support the overall business strategy, as well as specific individual goals for employees.
+Once an organisation sets company-wide goals and they are cascaded, managers can also set goals for individual departments that support the overall business strategy, as well as specific individual goals for employees.

 There are five key characteristics for S.M.A.R.T. goals: